 Our History

-From Naples to New Jersey
+From Naples to the USA

 Saint Ludovico Faith is the vision of God, it inflames the soul, illuminates the mind, and puts all of man to work